easternbloc/bramble/README.md

 dependencies.

-Running Bramble will look at each dependency in your package.json, and one by one will ask if you want to update that dependency.
+Running Bramble will look at each dependency in your package.json, and one by one will ask if you want to update that dependency (with the --prompt flag).
 If you let it, Bramble will then download the latest version of that dependency, optionally (with the --test flag) running your test suite to check for any breaking changes in the new version.
 Finally, Bramble will (with the --save flag) write the new version to your package.json.